JaqiKal/task-master/README.md

 * [Git](https://git-scm.com) used for version control. (```git add```, ```git commit```, ```git push```)
 * [Visual Studio Code](https://code.visualstudio.com/): A versatile and powerful IDE that supports Python development well, offering debugging tools, extensions for Python, and integrated Git control.
 While Gitpod provides its own web-based VS Code editor, one might use the desktop version for local development or when offline.
 * [Gitpod](https://gitpod.io) Streamlines your development process by providing a pre-configured, cloud-based development environment that's instantly ready for coding.
-* [GitHub](https://github.com) Essential for version control, allowing you to track changes, collaborate with others (if applicable), and for secure online code storage.
+* [GitHub](https://github.com) Essential for version control, allowing you to track changes, collaborate with others (if applicable), and secure online code storage.
 * [Heroku](https://www.heroku.com): A platform for deploying and hosting web applications.
 * [Markup Validation Service](https://validator.w3.org/) - Used to check code ensuring that my HTML is error-free and adheres to the latest web standards.
 * [PEP8](https://peps.python.org/pep-0008/): Style Guide for Python Code.